sawtunwinaung/unmaintainable-go/README.md

 Do not use any of these patterns in production code.
 Do not use them in personal projects.
 Do not use them in code samples.
 This is a museum of bad decisions.
 Look, learn what not to do, then close the tab.

+## Contributing

+Want to make this codebase even worse?
+We welcome contributions!
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on adding new anti-patterns, writing terrible code, and helping others learn what not to do.

 ## License

 MIT - Because even terrible code deserves to be free.